Good soil for the garden includes three important elements, sand, clay and natural materials.

 When I started my Garden

-When I started my garden here I was no longer intimidated because I could simply take my amending techniques I was doing previously at our farm and basically turn up the volume at Quail Grove.
+When I began my garden here I decided to use my amending techniques previously implemented at our farm and basically turn up the volume at this property.

 Anybody can do what I’m about to share but you have to make a plan and actually put it to work.